161chihuahuas/kadence/tutorials/identities.md

-Kadence represents other peers by using a {@link Bucket~contact} pair.
+Dusk represents other peers by using a {@link Bucket~contact} pair.
 Any time an entry in a {@link Bucket} is retrieved or placed, it is in the format of a tuple.
-The item at index 0 is *always* the string representation of the {@link module:kadence/constants~B} size identity key in hexadecimal.
+The item at index 0 is *always* the string representation of the {@link module:dusk/constants~B} size identity key in hexadecimal.
 The item at index 1 can be any arbitrary JSON serializable object that the {@link transport-adapters transport adapter} in use understands.